 - If the user-defined password is lost, access can be restored via a reset code.
-The reset code is the serial number of the device in reverse.
-The original password is once again valid after the reset code has been entered. - The reset code can also be changed in addition to the password. - If the user-defined reset code is lost, the password can no longer be reset via the SmartBlue app.
-Contact Endress+Hauser Service in this case.
+The reset code is the device serial number in reverse.
+Once the reset code has been entered, the Initial password is valid again. - Like the password, the reset code can also be changed. - If the user-defined reset code is lost, the password can no longer be reset via the SmartBlue app.
+In this case, contact Endress+Hauser Service.